superfab99/Recipes/README.md

-# RecipeApp
+# Recipe
-RecipeApp designed to find new recipes everyday.
+Recipe app designed to find new recipes everyday.
 Found recepie that intrests you ? mark them as favourite. created using spoonacular.com which provides api for recipes.